sinzn/Cidr/README.md

 # Cidr
-This website is Used to check Cidr notation of the ip an subnet.
-Webpage : www.sinzn.fun/cidr/ <br>
+This website is Used to check Cidr notation of the ip an subnet. <br>

 Cidr web application  <br>
 Source  :               <br>